awhmaisy/gorthaur/README.md

 ## installation

-to install the necessary dependencies, run:
+to install the necessary dependencies, run: `npm install -g gorthaur`.

-you can't. there is nothing to install. sorry.
+after that, you can use the CLI by executing `gorthaur` in your terminal.